swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 ```

 Congrats!
 You have successfully containerized the Bento with Docker.
 The model
-is now ready to be deployed on Kubernetes.
+is now ready to be shared on a container registry.

 ### Create a container registry